ThomasPtht/kitoya/README.md

 <img width="900" height="1195" alt="IMG_9382" src="https://github.com/user-attachments/assets/6acd9271-e72e-4d0a-a1d5-a8301df11f39" />

 ### Features

 - Add and manage your sports jerseys collection
 - Take photos of your jerseys and add them to your collection
 - Locker room to view and organize your jerseys
 - Home screen with quick access to add new jersey, last added, kit of community to share a random jersey from a user every day, statistics
+- Search and filter your collection by team, league, year, and more
+- Like integration to like kit of community jerseys and jerseys on public profiles
 - export your collection in csv/ json / or printable pdf
+- settings screen to manage your account, add bio, change password, delete account, and more

 ### Technologies Used